Truck breakdown causes delays on Auckland's Southern Motorway

-A truck has broken down in the middle of Auckland's Southern Motorway this morning.
+A truck has been cleared from the middle of Auckland's Southern Motorway more than an hour after it broke down.

-The vehicle is in the left southbound lane before the Highbrook Drive off-ramp, video from the NZ Transport Agency shows.
+The vehicle was in the left southbound lane before the Highbrook Drive off-ramp, video from the NZ Transport Agency shows.

 The exit-only left lane is still available.
 NZTA is asking motorists to merge with care to get past the truck and expect some delays.